-This instrument represents the final version of the Powell & Lealand No.1 which was in production for more than 60 years.
+This instrument represents the final version of the Powell & Lealand No.1, which was in production for more than 60 years.
+The No.1 model was the top of the line instrument offered by the firm.
 The stage of the microscope is marked: Sold by, C. Baker, Optician, 244 High Holborn, London.
 According to B. Bracegirdle in Notes on Modern Microscope Manufacturers, Powell and Lealand ceased the manufacture of microscopes in 1901.
 In 1904, Charles Perry (the P&L foreman) began working in the factory of C. Baker where he continued to make instruments to be approved by Thomas Powell until 1914.
 Below is the price list for this model taken from the 1911 Baker catalog.
 This particular example has the rack and pinion adjustment to the secondary stage and the fine adjustment to the substage.

 The folowing is the description of the Powell & Lealand No. 1 in Carpenter, The Microscope and its Revelations, Dallinger Edition (8th) 1901